mattstein/feed-canary/README.md

 The project should then be available at https://feedcanary.ddev.site/, where you can safely poke at it.

+Email will go straight to [Mailpit](https://mailpit.axllent.org), which you can launch in a browser with `ddev mailpit`.

 ## Production

 What I’m using: